Keep the Trail Access info current...

 Goldfields & Mining

-The trail follows Blackberry Lane to the foot of Mt Buninyong before continuing around the southern side of the crater before ascending Mt Buninyong via the Zigzag Track.
+The trail follows Blackberry Lane to the foot of Mount Buninyong before continuing around the southern side of the crater before ascending Mount Buninyong via the Zigzag Track.
 Return via the same route, turning north on reaching the crater and return to the Blackberry Lane Picnic Area.

 The summit of the mountain is 745 metres and can be reached by either road or walking track.
 Superb views of the surrounding landscape can be seen from here.